 Bump two fists together in front of your chest with the back of your hands facing outwards.

-Uncontested
+Uncontested (foul accepted)

-Extend your forearms in front of your body, elbows tight against the torso and palms facing upwards.
+Extend your forearms in front of your body, elbows tight against the torso, and palms facing upwards.

 Retracted/Play On